Grand Duke Kirill Vladimirovich of Russia: Early life

 Grand Duke Kirill Vladimirovich of Russia was born on in Tsarskoye Selo, at his parents' country residence, the Vladimir Villa.
 His father was Grand Duke Vladimir Alexandrovich, the third son of Emperor Alexander II of Russia.
 His mother was Grand Duchess Maria Pavlovna, née Duchess Marie Alexandrine of Mecklenburg.
 As a grandson in the male line to a Russian Tsar, he was titled Grand Duke.
 Kirill's parents, wealthy and sophisticated, were influential figures in Russian society.
 Grand Duke Vladimir was cultured and a great patron of the arts, while Grand Duchess Maria Pavlovna was a renowned hostess in the Imperial capital.
 Both had imposing personalities and left a big imprint in the lives of Kirill and his siblings.

 Grand Duke Kirill was six months old when his eldest brother, Alexander, died in childhood.
 He also had three younger siblings: Boris, Andrei, and Elena.
 The four surviving children were close to each other and to their parents, who were devoted to them.
 Kirill Vladimirovich grew up between his parents' residence in St Petersburg, the Vladimir Palace, and their country retreat, the Vladimir Villa in Tsarskoye Selo.
 Until he was fourteen years of age, Grand Duke Kirill was educated at home by private tutors.
 His education was supervised by General Alexander Daller, a retired artillery officer.
 He received military training and religion instruction, and learned the languages spoken by the Romanovs: Russian, English, French and German.
 During breaks from his daily lessons, he trained in a gym with his brothers at the Vladimir Palace.
 He traveled extensively with his parents visiting many European countries, including Spain.
-A love for music and carpentry work remained in him for the rest of his life.
+A love of music and carpentry work remained in him for the rest of his life.
 In 1911 he designed a propeller-driven sled that is considered to be one of the predecessors of the Aerosani.